Tag Archive for: forage

 This strategy is thought to improve the welfare of easy keepers and reduce the risk of colic and gastric ulceration, all common issues seen with feed restriction.

-A recent study that substituted 50% of the grass haylage component of the diet with straw, further supports the use of straw in easy keeper diets.
+A recent study that substituted 50% of the grass haylage component of the diet with straw for horses, further supports the use of straw in easy keeper diets.

 The main findings in the study (Jansson et al 2021) were that the 50% straw diet had: